“I’m starting to remember who I was before you convinced me I was worthless.”

 Emotional abuse can be bullying, teasing, and humiliation.
 Intimidation, threats, putdowns, and betrayals are other forms of it.

-Mental abuse shows up in mental harassment, torture, blaming, and demeaning ways to put the person under stress and make to suffer from feelings of intellectual incapability and despondency.
+Mental abuse shows up in mental harassment, torture, blaming, and demeaning ways to put the person under stress and make them suffer from feelings of intellectual incapability and despondency.

 Verbal abuse involves foul language and calling names that often lead the person to have low self-esteem.